sanju-nair/sanju-nair.github.io/index.md

 **Role:** Technical Product Manager | **Impact:** 💰 $1M+ ARR

 **The Challenge:**
-Oracle Data Cloud struggled to serve the SMB market because SMB data records are notoriously messy.
-"Exact match" algorithms failed to link client data to our enrichment database, leaving a massive market segment unaddressed.
+Oracle Data Cloud could not monetize the SMB market because the data was notoriously messy.
+Existing "Exact Match" algorithms failed to link client records to the enrichment database, leaving millions in potential revenue on the table.

 **The Solution:**
-I led the full product lifecycle for a new **Fuzzy Matching** engine.
-We moved from strict determinism to **probabilistic matching**, allowing us to link and enrich imperfect data records with high confidence.
+I led the development of a **Probabilistic Matching Engine** to replace strict deterministic logic.
+I evaluated algorithms like **Levenshtein Distance** versus Cosine Similarity to build a system that links imperfect records based on confidence scores.

 **The Results:**
 * ✅ **$1M+ in Annual Recurring Revenue (ARR)** generated post-launch.
+* ✅ **Unlocked the SMB market** segment for the sales team.
 * ✅ **30% improvement** in data refresh cycles across partners.

 [👉 **Read the Full Case Study**](./fuzzy-matching.html)

 ---

 ## My Product Philosophy